-2) Remuneration Policy and Structure for Executive and Non-Executive Directors Disclose the company's policy of remuneration and the structured structure of its compensation package.
+Remuneration Policy and Structure for Executive and Non-Executive Directors Disclose the company's policy of remuneration and the structure of its compensation package.
 Explain how the compensation of Executive and Non-Executive Directors is calculated.

-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors The By- Laws/ -CG Manual The executive officers of the Remuneration as executive directors: state that except for Corporation, as such, are paid fixed and approved by the Board. reasonable per diems, a monthly fixed salary with directors, as such, shall be variable bonus depending on Remuneration as directors: the entitled only to the performance. proposed remuneration will be compensation as may be presented to the stockholders for granted to them by the vote In addition, they receive approval at the annual stockholder's of the stockholders compensation as one-time meeting. representing at least a director's fees in their capacity majority of the outstanding as directors. at a regular or special meeting.
-In no case shall In 20162017, the executive the total yearly directors were given the compensation of all following per diem allowance directors, as such, exceed for their attendance in 10% of the net income meetings from 15 16 May before tax of the 2015 2016 to 28 April 2016 3 Corporation during the May 2017: PhP15,000 per preceding year. meeting of the Board; and PhP15, 720 000 per meeting of
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors The By- Laws/ Manual state that except for reasonable per diems, directors, as such, shall be entitled only to the compensation as may be granted to them by the vote of the stockholders representing at least a majority of the outstanding at a regular or special meeting.
+In no case shall the total yearly compensation of all directors, as such, exceed 10% of the net income before tax of the Corporation during the preceding year.
+In addition, the Board fixes the salaries and bonuses of all officer is also a director compensation as one-time Remuneration as executive directors: fixed and approved by the Board.
+Remuneration as directors: the proposed remuneration will be presented to the stockholders for approval at the annual stockholder's meeting.

-In addition, the Board fixes the salaries and bonuses of all officers.
-The fact that an officer is also a director shall not preclude him from receiving a salary or bonus. the Audit and Risk Committee.
-Non-Executive Directors The By- Laws/-CG Manual state that except for reasonable per diems, directors, as such, shall be entitled only to the compensation as may be granted to them by the vote of the stockholders representing at least a majority of the outstanding at a regular or special meeting.
+shall not preclude him from receiving a salary or bonus.
+Non-Executive Directors The By- Laws/ Manual state that except for reasonable per diems, directors, as such, shall be entitled only to the compensation as may be granted to them by the vote of the stockholders representing at least a majority of the outstanding at a regular or special meeting.
 In no case shall the total yearly compensation of all directors, as such, exceed 10% of the net income before tax of the Corporation during the preceding year.
 The compensation of the directors are one-time director's fees and do not involve any other form of remuneration.
 There are no arrangements, such as compensatory plan or arrangement or consulting contracts, pursuant to which any director of the Corporation is to be compensated, directly or indirectly.
-There are no arrangements, such as compensatory plan or arrangement or consulting contracts, pursuant to which any director of the Corporation was compensated, or is to be compensated, or is to be compensated, directly or indirectly, during the Corporation's last completed fiscal year, and the ensuing year, for any service provided as director.
-In 20162017, the independent directors were given the following per diem allowance for their attendance in meetings from 16 May 2016 to 28 April 20163 May 2017: PhP15,720 per meeting of the Board; and PhP15,000 per meeting of the Board and PhP15,720 per meeting of the Audit and Risk Committee.
+There are no arrangements, such as compensatory plan or arrangement or consulting contracts, pursuant to which any director of the Corporation was compensated, or is to be compensated, directly or indirectly, during the Corporation's last completed fiscal year, and the ensuing year, for any service provided as director.
+In 2017, the independent directors were given the following per diem allowance for their attendance in meetings from 16 May 2016 to 3 May 2017: PhP15,720 per meeting of the Board; and PhP15,000 per meeting of the Audit and Risk Committee.
 Remuneration as directors: the proposed remuneration will be presented to the stockholders for approval at the annual stockholder's meeting.